aclank/audionook/README.md

 - This will make a file in `./src/db/migrations/versions/####_"whatever_was_in_quotes".py` for creating the main tables.

-- Add stuff in there
+- Add some migration stuff to the .py file.

 - `alembic upgrade head`<br/>
 - `alembic downgrade head`

 ## Public Access
 Port foward your `<public-port>` on your router.
-If you own a domain name you could setup a [reverse proxy](https://nginxproxymanager.com/) in the same or another portainer stack and give your server a proper url/ ssl.
-Or any other way of doing that.
+If you own a domain name you could setup a reverse proxy ([I like NPM](https://nginxproxymanager.com/)) in the same or another portainer stack and give your server a proper url/ ssl.
+Or any other way of handling ssl would be good to do.
 Otherwise you can access the site at `http://<your-public-ip>:<public-port>`

 You could perhaps set the public port on the docker container to 80 and not need to specify a `:<public-port>` in your public url but I don't think I would recommend that, it seems unsafe and you would still need to forward port 80 on your router.
 Using a reverse proxy which can handle ssl and forward to another port (the `<public-port>` you set) on your home network seems at least slightly safer.
 Either way **proceed at your own risk**.